ably/ably-js/README.md

 Note: If any files have been added or remove, running the task `grunt requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser by updating spec/support/browser_file_list.js

+### Debugging the tests in a remote browser with NodeUnit test runner

+Run the following command to start a local Nodeunit test runner web server

+    grunt test:webserver

+Open your browser to [http://localhost:3000](http://localhost:3000).
+If you are usig a remote browser, refer to https://docs.saucelabs.com/reference/sauce-connect/ for instructions on setting up a local tunnel to your Nodeunit runner web server.

 ### Debugging the tests in your browser with Karma

 If you would like to run the tests through Karma, then: